threefoldfoundation/info_sdk/src/intro.md

 ![](./img/testnet_mainnet.png)

 We’ve been working hard to make it even easier for projects to deploy cloud infrastructure solutions on top of the TF Grid with the new [__Hosted 3Bot__](3bot.md); by enabling solution deployments on a hosted environment, as well as providing a demo platform where end-users can easily deploy open-source solutions on top of the TF Grid via [__TF Grid Demo__](marketplace.md).
+The TF Grid Demo is currently only available for testing on testnet.

- __TF Grid 2.2.0__ is released for porduction on Mainnet and is also existing on Testnet as a testing environment.
+ __TF Grid 2.2.0__ is released for porduction on Mainnet and is also existing on testnet as a testing environment.
 This latest release of __TF Grid 2.2.0__ includes certain exciting features like the Capacity Pools- where you could order IT capacity for your project directly from the farms via 3Bot Admin Panel dashboard.
 This feature is currently available as a part of your hosted 3Bot that you could deploy online from [the 3Bot Deployer](https://deploy3bot.grid.tf/).

 Since __hosted 3Bot__ is a newly-released feature at Threefold, this is where we hope you could contribute as a __TF Grid Alpha Tester__ and try to build your cloud infrastructure solutions on.
 This manual also aims to serve as your how-to guide on easy eopen-source solution deployment by using __TF Grid Demo__.